-Our Chicago cerebral palsy lawyers commonly see the physician and hospital staff negligence, such as -
+Our Chicago cerebral palsy attorneys commonly see the physician and hospital staff’s negligence harming the child, such as –

-- Improper monitoring of the child's condition throughout the pregnancy, to detect abnormalities, mutations, infections, or other risk factors that may place the child at risk of developing neurological disorders and common motor disabilities
+- Improper monitoring of the child’s condition throughout the pregnancy to detect abnormalities, mutations, infections, or other risk factors that may place the child at risk of developing brain damage, neurological disorders, and common motor disabilities

 - Failure to properly monitor the heart rates of both mother and child during delivery to detect signs of fetal distress.
 If the baby exhibits an abnormal heart rate, it is a symptom of reduced blood or oxygen deprivation and may result in brain injury